Biology: Science Safety

 For your protection you must obey these laboratory rules or forfeit the right to work in the lab!

-7. Report all accidents and glass breakages to your instructor.
+- Report all accidents and glass breakage to your instructor.
 Ask to be taken to the Infirmary for treatment of cuts, burns, or inhalation of vapors.
 Spilled mercury (from broken thermometers) must be reported.
 Do not attempt to clean up broken glass or spilled blood.
 (Because of HIV risks, blood must be removed by approved methods.)

-e.
-Use caution when using Bunsen burners.
-Check that gas jets are off before leaving the
+- Use caution when using Bunsen burners.
+Check that gas jets are off before leaving the laboratory

 I have read and understand the above rules and agree to obey them.
 I understand I may be removed from the lab room and may be debarred for failing to follow the rules.